-Arizona governor’s aide takes down ‘transphobe’ gun meme amid Nashville backlash
+Arizona governor’s press secretary resigns after ‘transphobe’ gun meme

 Related video: New details emerge about Nashville school shooting

-The press secretary for Arizona Governor Katie Hobbs is facing strong critcism after she posted a meme suggesting violent measures against transphobes in the wake of the Nashville school shooting, which led to the deaths of three children and three adults.
+The press secretary for Arizona Governor Katie Hobbs has resigned after facing strong criticism for posting a meme suggesting violent measures against transphobes in the wake of the Nashville school shooting, during which three children and three adults were killed.

 Police have said that the suspect in the shooting, Audrey Hale, 28, was a trans man, prompting dangerous anti-trans rhetoric from Republican lawmakers and far-right figures, as reported by The Independent.